Bacteriological Analytical Manual

 Detection and Enumeration of Listeria monocytogenes in Foods

-Authors: Anthony D. Hitchins (ret.) and Karen Jinneman
+Authors: Anthony D. Hitchins (ret.) and Karen Jinneman and Yi Chen

 - February 2013: update to Table 1; update for BAM Media M52: Buffered Listeria Enrichment Broth (BLEB) in the Media section.

 - November 2011: Addition of PCR confirmation for Listeria monocytogenes and Listeria spp. isolates other than L. grayi.

 - April 2011: Section E. Diagram describing the Henry Optical System for examination of colonies added; references for Listeria monocytogenes Risk Assessment and Guidance updated.

 - August 2002: Section J. Enumeration: Added instructions for positive result on all MPN tubes.

 - April 2001: Section H. CAMP test: Updated address for ATCC and added a link to its web page.